 Economic Impact | Key Insights

-Facing fewer job opportunities and rents that jumped by more than 50% post fire, financial pressures for fire-impacted households remain extraordinary.
+Facing fewer job opportunities and rents, financial pressures for fire-impacted households remain extraordinary.
 About a quarter of survey participants earn less than half of their pre-fire incomes.

 Almost twice as many fire-impacted households live in poverty now compared to before the fires.
 This means that more than 20% of fire-impacted households in the survey have incomes below the poverty line.
 About 15% of respondents have fallen into poverty since the wildfires and poverty rates have remained broadly stable in the last six months.
 This suggests that fire-impacted households remain very vulnerable and at risk of long-term poverty.